What are seizures?

 Symptoms can vary depending on the severity of the seizures as well as the underlying cause.
 Nonspecific signs may include unusual behaviour, lethargy, anorexia.
 There may be accompanying symptoms if there is an underlying cause.

-Focal seizures affect only part of the body (for example the face), whereas clonic tonic seizures affect the entire body.
-Most seizures last between 5 – 60 seconds but may be longer.
+Focal seizures affect only part of the body (for example the face), whereas clonic-tonic seizures affect the entire body.
+Most seizures last between 5 – 60 seconds but can be longer.

 Seizures come in three phases known as preictal phase (also known as aura), ictal phase and postictal phase.

 - Involuntary vocalisation/calling out

 - Ear, eyelid and whisker fluttering or twitching